Gum Treatment

 Periodontal Surgery

-Periodontal surgery may be necessary for advanced gum disease when there is significant gum recession or deep pocket formations around the teeth.
-This surgery involves cleaning the affected areas and may include reshaping or regenerating bone and gum tissue to facilitate healing and reattachment.
-The goal is to reduce pocket depth, regenerate tissue, and stabilize the condition of the mouth.
+In cases of advanced gum disease, periodontal surgery might be needed when there is substantial gum recession or deep pockets forming around the teeth.
+This procedure involves cleaning the affected areas and may also include reshaping or encouraging the growth of bone and gum tissue to promote healing and reattachment.
+The main objectives are to decrease pocket depth, promote tissue regeneration, and improve the overall stability of the mouth.

 Root Canal Treatment